MillenniumMachines/Milo-v1.5/docs/faq.md

 You should buy a VFD that matches the power requirement of your spindle.
 If you would like to control your spindle automatically via gcode, then you will need to find a VFD that has at least one digital input (for an enable signal) and one 0-10v analogue input (for controlling spindle RPM).

 !!! note
     Again, bigger is not always better.
-Even the BOM spindles are heavy.
-It is very unlikely that you will be able to use the power of a 2.2kW spindle, let alone a larger one in a machine this size.
+It is quite unlikely that you will be able to use the full power of a 2.2kW spindle, let alone a larger one on a machine of this size.

 ### What End Mills should I buy?

-There's a lot to learn about end mills, but if you're looking to mill aluminium then the Dreanique Millennium Mill Starter Set is a great choice - you can find links to buy it in the [BOM](./bom/sourcing_guide.md#kits).
+There's a lot to learn about end mills, but if you're looking to work with aluminium then the Dreanique Millennium Mill Starter Set is a great choice - you can find links to buy it in the [BOM](./bom/sourcing_guide.md#kits).

 If you're new to milling then you probably want to buy two sets :sweat_smile:

-For aluminium you want low flute-count carbide end mills, ideally DLC coated, and you should bear in mind that our spindles are quite high speed - if a tool has a suggested speed of less than 8000rpm (the generally accepted safe minimum RPM of the BOM, VFD controlled spindles) then it is likely unsuitable for use with Milo.